Mashey/gitlab-meltano/README.md

       labels:
         app: gitlab
     spec:
-      serviceAccount: k8s-sa  # Service account created in the section 'Connect From GKE to Cloud SQL'
+      serviceAccount: k8s-sa  # Replace with service account name created in the section 'Connect From GKE to Cloud SQL'
-      serviceAccountName: k8s-sa  # Service account created in the section 'Connect From GKE to Cloud SQL'
+      serviceAccountName: k8s-sa  # Replace with service account created in the section 'Connect From GKE to Cloud SQL'
       containers:
       - name: gitlab
         image: gcr.io/<your-projectid-123456>/<image-name:image-tag>  #  The Gitlab-Meltano image